-The goal in any hypnotic age regression session is to find the unmet need.
-Once you have identified that, you can find a way to satisfy it.
-So watch for these three Core Human Needs in your regression hypnosis sessions.
+The goal in any hypnotic age regression session is to find the unmet need of the Child.
+Once you have identified that need, you can find a way to satisfy it.
+Watch for these three Core Human Needs in your regression hypnosis sessions.

 Every human being is genetically programmed to avoid any perceived threat to survival.
 We all have a basic human drive to achieve pleasure and reward.
-And from the youngest age, we have a core need to attach and experience feelings of love and belonging.
+From the youngest age, we have a core need to attach and experience feelings of love and belonging.

 These 3 Human Core Needs roughly correspond to the Triune Brain Model which divides the brain up into the old or reptilian brain, the mid or emotional brain, and the frontal or primate brain.